kevinhughes27/mupen64plus-input-bot/README.md

 make all
 ```

-The project uses essentially a copy and paste of the Makefile from the [regular input plugin for mupen64plus](https://github.com/mupen64plus/mupen64plus-input-sdl) with the dynamic config lib and SDL dependencies removed.
+The project uses essentially a copy and paste of the Makefile from the [regular input plugin for mupen64plus](https://github.com/mupen64plus/mupen64plus-input-sdl) with the SDL dependencies removed.
 It includes flags to link `libjson-c`, which it assumes has been installed into `/usr/lib` and `/usr/include`.
 You can get this library on Ubuntu by installing the following packages (or if you prefer, you can build the latest from source [here](https://github.com/json-c/json-c)):
 ```
 libjson-c2
 libjson-c-dev